 - more efficient heat emitter systems within buildings to accommodate lower operating temperatures

 - lower carbon emissions to combat climate change

 - lower emissions of nitrous oxides and particulates to improve urban air quality

 The first generation of district heating from the 1880s was based on heat distribution by steam.

 The second generation from the 1930s was based on pressurised hot water with temperatures above 100°C.

-The third generation from the 1970s was also based on hot water, but with temperatures below 100°C and usually incorporate prefabricated parts in construction.
+The third generation from the 1970s was also based on hot water, but with temperatures below 100°C and usually incorporated prefabricated parts in construction.
 Many suffered from poor temperature control systems.